Elenpay/NodeGuard/README.md

 Check [Security.md](SECURITY.md)

 # LICENSE
-This project is Licensed under AGPLv3.0.
+This project is licensed under AGPLv3.0.
 Check [LICENSE](LICENSE) for more information.